bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 ![Screenshot%202021-07-09%20at%2011.03.46%20AM](Screenshot%202021-07-09%20at%2011.03.46%20AM.png "Screenshot%202021-07-09%20at%2011.03.46%20AM")
 Usually this is provided by default by sellacious but in case you are creating manually make sure it is present.
 You can look for your states code on www.iso.org .

-**4. Shipment configuration:** configure your shipment configuration from settings->global configuration->shipment.
+**4. Shipment configuration:** configure your shipment from settings->global configuration->shipment.
 To know more about this visit https://www.sellacious.com/documentation-v2#/learn/global-configurations/shippment

 IMPORTANT: If ship by shop then save shipping origin here which will be used when dhl rates are being fetched in frontend checkout.
 Shop contact no. mandatory.
 If shipped by a Concerned Seller then save shipping origin to seller’s profile which then will be used to fetch shipping rates on product of that seller.
 Seller’s contact no. mandatory.